nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Clients Tab

-The Clients tab lists all the clients you've created.
+The Clients tab lists all the clients you have created.
 Each client block contains the client’s

 - Name or username
 - Email